Topics: Quality, Safety & Maintenance

-AS 13003:2015 stipulates requirements to establish an acceptable measurement system (for variable and attribute features) for use on aerospace engines parts and assemblies.
+AS13100 stipulates requirements to establish an acceptable measurement system for use on aerospace engines parts and assemblies.
 Measurement Systems Analysis (MSA) is used to evaluate and improve measurement systems in the workplace because it evaluates the test method, measuring instruments, and the process of acquiring measurements.
-The Aerospace Engine Supplier Quality (AESQ) Strategy Group published AS13003 to define the minimum requirements for conducting MSA for variable attribute assessment on characteristics as defined on the drawing specification.
-This standard also defines the minimum acceptance limits for MSA.
+The Aerospace Engine Supplier Quality (AESQ) Strategy Group published RM13003 to define the minimum requirements and acceptance limits for conducting MSA for variable attribute assessment on characteristics as defined on the drawing specification.

-This two-day course will provide common requirements for applying appropriate measurements system analysis tools; the acceptance criteria to be applied; as well as a guidance on the efficiency of the application (read across) and mitigation strategies for non-capable measurement systems.
-This seminar begins with an MSA overview, a review of the requirements and considerations, and it will include case studies.
+This course will provide common requirements for applying appropriate measurements system analysis tools and the acceptance criteria to be applied, as well as a guidance on the efficiency of the application and mitigation strategies for non-capable measurement systems.
+This course begins with an MSA overview, a review of the requirements and considerations, and it will include case studies.

 You must complete all course contact hours and successfully pass the learning assessment to obtain CEUs.